Immigration, from the Caribbean to the Middle East, has given Paris city a colorful blend of international cuisines.

 The Timgad in the 17th district, situated close to Place d’Etoile, is a gem of Moroccan cuisine in Paris.
 This address is well known with the Parisians set in smart casuals longing for the sun and warmth of the Mediterranean.
 This small corner of the Orient, which borrows its name from an ancient North African city, is worth the detour for its only decoration.

 Diners will sure have an enjoyable meal.
 Along with quality service over the years, your senses will surely be in for a treat.
 A small fountain adds charm to the idyllic setting.
 Of course not to be missed is their best-seller couscous and tagine dishes and the delicate Moroccan pastries.
-The menu is in tune: rich selection of couscous (semolina is a rare delicacy), tagines and pastillas
+The menu is in tune: a rich selection of couscous (semolina is a rare delicacy), tagines and pastillas

 The restaurant offers only the best eastern traditional cuisine: hand-rolled couscous, lamb “mechoui” cooked on a wood fire.
 Chef Ahmed Laasri of Timgad delights guests with its mix of sweet and savory flavors.
 There are dozens of couscous to choose from, served in generous amount but also some specialties such as farm chicken skewers grilled with charcoal or almond pigeon tagine.

 Timgad is your best Moroccan restaurant in a Paris neighborhood.
-So if you want to get a taste of Moroccan and North African cuisine, head out to one of Paris’ best dining restaurant at 21 Rue Brunel, 75017 Paris, France.
+So if you want to get a taste of Moroccan and North African cuisine, head out to one of Paris’ best dining restaurants at 21 Rue Brunel, 75017 Paris, France.